 Making Induction Videos that Strike a Balance – ‘Edutain’!

 There’s often so much to absorb in an induction video that the information is overwhelming.
 Break your induction topics/chapters down into short sharp videos, remove the jargon and ‘company speak’ and your video will have a greater impact.

 Package up the sequence of videos into a linear structure, so the employee knows what is coming next and get a sense of accomplishment as they finish each video – do this by using titled thumbnails and finish each video with ‘what’s next’ so the audience knows what they are going to learn next.

-Because induction is no longer bound to a classroom, it’s possible to take induction to the next level by building an authentic employee experience through interactive video.
-The best way to understand how this works is by experiencing it yourself.
+Because induction is no longer bound to a classroom or an in-person meeting, it’s possible to take induction to the next level by building an authentic employee experience through interactive video.
+The gamification of employee induction and onboarding has the potential to tremendously enhance the effectiveness of your induction by making the induction content available by request, and in a highly engaging manner.
 In this great example, Deloitte encourages viewers to understand company culture by clicking on choice points within the video.
 Using both humour and real situations, the audience gets to walk in the shoes of a new Deloitte employee and decide his courses of action (be they right or wrong).